Skip to main content

 Proof-of-Stake

-The system that determines the participants in a Byzantine Fault Tolerant consensus mechanism.
-Celo's Proof-of-Stake mechanism permits accounts to convert units of CELO into Locked Gold then vote for Validator Groups, such that an election held at the end of every epoch selects a new set of validators for the following epoch.
+When Celo was an L1, the system that determined the participants in a Byzantine Fault Tolerant consensus mechanism.
+Celo's Proof-of-Stake mechanism permitted accounts to convert units of CELO into Locked CELO then vote for Validator Groups, such that an election held at the end of every epoch selected a new set of validators for the following epoch.

 RC1